E-MAIL tony@lathes.co.uk

 Treadle stand.
 Although small electric motors were widely available pre-WW2 they were expensive, often adding 25 to 40% to the cost of a new machine.
 One slightly cheaper option - and essential where there was no electricity supply - was the ubiquitous treadle drive.

-In many respects the Patrick resembled the equally utilitarian lathes manufactured in London by the Relm Machine Company
+In many respects the Patrick resembled the equally utilitarian lathes manufactured by the Relm Machine Company

 Almost certainly built in the late 1920s or early 1930s, and showing some improvements over the earlier model, this 4" x 16" gap-bed, backgeared Patrick has a headstock pulley to take inch-wide flat belt in place of a round-rope "gut drive", a more robust, rectangular-form apron with a geared drive direct onto the leadscrew and a heavier changewheel bracket.
 It has also been neatly adapted to carry a Boxford top slide--the carriage and leadscrew handwheels are also not original.
 Note the swing bracket on the changewheel drive to allow the insertion of an extra changewheel to generate left-hand threads.